SIMSBURY COMMUNITY TELEVISION, INC.

 SECTION 1: A Nominating Committee consisting of five (5) Directors (including the immediate Past President,) shall be elected at the Annual Meeting. (provided however, if the President continues in a consecutive term as President, then the Director who served as the immediate Past President in the prior term shall also continue to serve as immediate Past President for another term.)
 The committee shall elect a chairperson no later than 30 days after the Annual Meeting.
 The term of office for each Director on the Nominating Committee shall be for one (1) year and for any additional term of office to which each Director shall be elected.

 SECTION 2: The Nominating Committee shall present its slate of Officers, Directors and new Nominating Committee to the Board of Directors at the regular meeting in the month immediately prior to the Annual Meeting and at the Annual Meeting.

-SECTION 3: Before the election at the Annual Meeting nominations from the floor shall be accepted for each office to be filled.
+SECTION 3: Before the election at the Annual Meeting nominations may be accepted from the floor for each office to be filled.

 SECTION 4: Election of Officers, Directors and the Nominating Committee shall take place at the Annual Meeting.

 SECTION 5: The term of office of Officers, Directors, and the Nominating Committee shall begin after election at the Annual Meeting.

 SECTION 6: The Nominating Committee shall present nominations to the Board of Directors for any vacancy of any Officer or Director.